mister-vinster/ml-movies/readme.md

 ![movie-rating-template-post](https://github.com/hedcet/ml-movies/blob/main/assets/movie-rating-template-post.png?raw=true)

-you can configure that template by using the customize button like following
+you can configure following by using top-left customize button

 * moderator for this post
 * movie list with image & metadata, also preload rating from letterboxd
 * reddit image url mapping

+this app will automatically ingest external `image_uri` & keep that in `refs` mapping when you submit

 ![customize](https://github.com/hedcet/ml-movies/blob/main/assets/customize.png?raw=true)